0xsch1zo/NullGate/README.md

 We can then resume the execution of our thread with `NtResumeThread`.
 This works, but what if a more competent security solution is being used?
 What would it do?
 It would of course just use `VirtualProtect` to change the permissions of our page and detect msfvenom.
 To bypass that I changed the strategy a bit.
-Instead of setting the page as `PAGE_NOACCESS`, during our first write to the memory of the process we can just put some junk data into the process(Yes it is required, or I'm just too stupid to find a way to get it working wihout this).
+Instead of setting the page as `PAGE_NOACCESS`, during our first write to the memory of the process we can just put some junk data into the process(Yes it is required, or I'm just too stupid to find a way to get it working without this).
 Then we create a thread in suspended state.
 After that we write to the process our desired shellcode and finally we resume the thread using `NtResumeThread`.
 With this technique we don't have to worry about our memory being accessed after the call to `NtCreateThreadEx` because there is nothing in there.